A likelihood based sensitivity analysis for publication bias on summary ROC in meta-analysis of diagnostic test accuracy: Acknowledgments

 \section{Acknowledgments}

-The first author's research was partly supported by Grant-in-Aid for Challenging Exploratory Research (16K12403) and for Scientific Research (16H06299, 18H03208) from the Ministry of Education, Science, Sports and Technology of Japan. {\it Conflict of Interest}: None declared.
+The authors would like to thank the editor, associate editor, and reviewers for their helpful and insightful comments.
+This research was partly supported by Grant-in-Aid for Challenging Exploratory Research (16K12403) and for Scientific Research (16H06299, 18H03208) from the Ministry of Education, Science, Sports and Technology of Japan.